In the Country I Love by Alaa Al-Barkawi (Peachtree Teen)

 Hannah Smith at Owl Hollow Press has acquired world English rights to Victoria Dare and the Blood of Kings, a historical YA fantasy pitched as Indiana Jones meets The Diviners, by Josh Roberts (The Witches of Willow Cove).
 In 1939, when the world is on the brink of war, 16-year-old Victoria Dare accompanies her father on an excavation to uncover a lost Egyptian tomb, where she is drawn into a plot involving Nazi occultists, Bolshevik assassins, and a mysterious figure her psychic friend calls "The Shrouded Man."
 Publication is set for spring 2026; Becky LeJeune at Bond Literary Agency brokered the two-book deal.

 The Game of Oaths by S.C.
-Bandreddi (Candlewick) - not yet added to Goodreads.
+Bandreddi (Candlewick)

 S.C.
 Bandreddi's debut THE GAME OF OATHS, set in a Belle Epoque Paris magical circus led by a ruthless enchanteur, where each year, 12 members must participate in a brutal tournament watched by the city's elite; following a young trapeze artist whose sister died in the previous year's games, and this year, she is out for revenge, to Lindsay Warren at Candlewick, and to Emily McDonnell at Walker UK, for publication in May 2026, by Catherine Cho at Paper Literary (world).